One-shot decoupling: Introduction

-The criteria refer to the \emph{smooth min- and max-entropies} introduced in~\cite{RenWol04b,renner-phd}, which can be seen as generalizations of the von Neumann entropy (cf.\ Section~\ref{sec:preliminaries} for definitions and properties).
-The smooth min-entropy $H_{\min}^\eps(A|E)_{\rho}$ is a measure for the correlation present in the initial state $\rho_{A E}$ | the larger this measure, the less dependent is $A$ on $E$ (see Table~\ref{tb:state} for some typical examples).
-The quantities $H_{\min}^{\eps}(A|B)_{\tau}$ (for the achievability) and $H_{\max}^{\eps}(AB)_{\tau} - H_{\min}^\eps(B)_{\tau}$ (for the converse) measure how well the mapping $\mathcal{T}$ conserves correlations.
-Roughly, they quantify the uncertainty one has about a ``copy'' of the input,\footnote{More precisely, the entropy is evaluated for the state $\tau_{A B}$ obtained by applying $\mathcal{T}$ to one half of an entangled state.} $A$, given access to the output, $B$, of $\mathcal{T}$ (cf.\ Table~\ref{tb:mapping}).
+The criteria refer to the $\eps$-smooth conditional min- and max-entropy introduced in~\cite{RenWol04b,renner-phd}, which can be seen as generalizations of the von Neumann entropy (cf.~Section~\ref{sec:preliminaries} for definitions and properties).
+The $\eps$-smooth conditional min-entropy $H_{\min}^\eps(A|E)_{\rho}$ is a measure for the correlation present in the initial state $\rho_{A E}$ | the larger this measure, the less dependent is $A$ on $E$ (see Table~\ref{tb:state} for some typical examples).
+The quantities $H_{\min}^{\eps}(A|B)_{\tau}$ (for the achievability) and $H_{\max}^{\eps}(A|B)_{\tau}$ (for the converse) measure how well the mapping $\mathcal{T}$ conserves correlations.
+Roughly, they quantify the uncertainty one has about a ``copy'' of the input, $A$, given access to the output, $B$, of $\mathcal{T}$ (cf.~Table~\ref{tb:mapping}).
 We note that the expressions for the achievability and for the converse essentially coincide in many cases of interest (see the discussion in Section~\ref{sec:converse}).

-As a typical example, consider $m$ qubits, $A$, that are classically maximally correlated to $E$ (so that $H_{\min}^{\eps}(A|E) = 0$, cf.\ second row of Table~\ref{tb:state}).
-Furthermore, assume that $A$ undergoes a reversible evolution, $\mathcal{U}$, after which we discard $m-m'$ qubits, corresponding to a partial trace, $\mathcal{T} = \tr_{m-m'}$ (see last example of Table~\ref{tb:mapping}).
-Our criterion then says that the remaining $m'$ qubits will, for most evolutions $\mathcal{U}$, be decoupled from $E$ whenever $m' < m/2$.
+As a typical example for decoupling, consider $m$ qubits, $A$, that are classically maximally correlated to $E$ (so that $H_{\min}^{\eps}(A|E)_{\rho}=0$, cf.~second row of Table~\ref{tb:state}).
+Furthermore, assume that $A$ undergoes a reversible evolution, $\mathcal{U}$, after which we discard $m-m'$ qubits, corresponding to a partial trace, $\mathcal{T}= \tr_{m-m'}$ (see last example of Table~\ref{tb:mapping}).
+Our criterion then says that the remaining $m'$ qubits will, for most evolutions $\mathcal{U}$, be decoupled from $E$ whenever $m' <m/2$.
 Conversely, if this condition is not satisfied, some correlation will necessarily be retained.

 {\vphantom{$ \displaystyle \sum_{i}^{2^k}$}}